bunsenstraat/remix-learneth-plugin/docs/setting_up_your_repository.md

 More on [File types](#file-types)

-**Your repo hosts several tutorials.**
+**A list of tutorials.**

-You can have more than one tutorial in your repo, it's like a set of tutorials.
+You can have more than one tutorial in your repo, it's like a list of tutorials.
 And each tutorial has its own directory and its own configuration.

 **Levels**